 The graph title is displayed at the top of the graph in the graph workspace.
-Note that the title property is different from the name and caption of the graph, which you can manage via the Graph Properties dialog box or via the Meridium APM Catalog.
-By default, when you create a new graph, the graph title is set to the Catalog item caption of the query or dataset upon which the graph is based.
+Note that the title property is different from the name and caption of the graph, which you can manage via the Graph graph, the graph title is set to the Catalog item caption of the query or dataset upon which the graph is based.
 But you can change the graph title if desired.